 Shutter speed is one of the first elements of photography that you learn as a beginner.
 Learning how to control your camera’s shutter speed to make sure your images are sharp and well exposed is Photography 101.
 Learning how to use shutter speed creatively to manipulate the look and feel of an image is something else entirely, and something that I continue to experiment with a lot.

 No doubt you have heard of and seen long exposure techniques used to create beautiful images with smooth, milky water and clouds.
-Long exposure photography is addictive, and I use the techniques a lot, especially when I’m photographing seascapes.
+Long exposure photography is addictive, and I use the techniques a lot, especially in seascape photography.
 Leaving your shutter open for extended periods, from seconds to minutes, opens up a whole new world of possibilities.
 You can make a crowd of people disappear, capture stunning streaks of stars crossing the night sky, or turn crashing waves into haunting mist.
 Alternatively, faster shutter speeds can freeze motion.

 They were captured recently on the rocks under Mt Maunganui, New Zealand.
 The waves were BIG this particular night, and I eventually had to abandon the spot due to the rising tide bringing them closer and closer to the point that I really wasn’t safe.